keldaanCommunity/pokemonAutoChess/changelog/patch-3.6.md

 - New ability for Litwick: Hex, Single target 20-40-80 Spell Damage, it doubles if the enemy mon has any status
 - New ability for Turtwig: Growth: Increase body size and Attack by 10.
 Grows twice as fast if weather is sunny
+- New ability for Tauros: Head Smash: Hurts itself for 15 HP and deals 150 special damage.
+Execute if the target is asleep of frozen
+- New ability for Diglett/Dugtrio: Dig: Digs underground and reappears next to the farthest enemy, dealing 10-20-40 special damage to all enemies on the way

 # Changes to Synergies